Trump’s refugee ban ends, new screening rules to come

 President Donald Trump's four-month worldwide ban on refugees ended Tuesday, officials said, as his administration prepared to unveil tougher new screening procedures.

-Under an executive order Trump signed earlier this year, the United States had temporary halted admissions for refugees from all countries, with some exceptions.
-The end-date written into the order came and went Tuesday with no new order from Trump to extend it.
+Under an executive order Trump signed earlier this year, the United States had temporarily halted admissions for refugees from all countries, with some exceptions.
+The end-date written into the order came and went Tuesday with no new order from Trump to extend it, according to a State Department official, who wasn't authorized to comment by name and requested anonymity.

 Refugees seeking entry to the U.S. will face what officials described as more stringent and thorough examination of their backgrounds, in line with Trump's "extreme vetting" policy for immigrants.
 The Homeland Security Department, the State Department and other U.S. agencies have been reviewing the screening process during the temporary ban.

-The new screening procedures were to be announced shortly, said a State Department official, who wasn't authorized to comment by name and requested anonymity.
+The new screening procedures were to be announced later Tuesday.
+It was unclear exactly what measures would be added, but in the past, officials have spoken about examining applicants' social media posts and other investigative measures to identify those who may sympathize with extremists or pose a national security risk to the United States.

+Refugees already face an extensive backlog and waiting periods that can take years.
+Any additional screening would likely extend the timeline.

-Yet even with the ban lifted, refugee admissions are expected to be far lower than in recent years.
+Even with the ban lifted, refugee admissions are expected to be far lower than in recent years.
 Last month, Trump capped refugee admissions at 45,000 for the fiscal year that started Oct.
 1, a cut of more than half from the 110,000 limit put in place the year earlier by President Barack Obama.
 And the actual number admitted this year could be far lower than Trump's 45,000 cap, which sets a maximum but not a minimum.

 The refugee restrictions were in addition to Trump's broader "travel ban" on people from several countries.
 Courts have repeatedly blocked that policy, but largely left the temporary refugee policy in place.